SparkCC/sparkcc-governance/sparkcc-conflicts_of_interest.md

 Where every other committee member shares a conflict, the committee should refer to ACNC Governance Standard 5 to ensure that proper disclosure occurs.

-The register of interests must be maintained by **The Secretary**, The register must record information related to a conflict of interest (including the nature and extent of the conflict of interest and any steps taken to address it).
+The register of interests must be maintained by **The Secretary**.
+The register must record information related to a conflict of interest (including the nature and extent of the conflict of interest and any steps taken to address it).

 ###  5.3 Confidentiality of disclosures